granateio/granate/README.md

 The `definitions.go` file is where all the graphql specific code is.
 `adapters.go` provides a set of interfaces to use for implementing the logic.
-`provides.go` containes a set of function to bootstrap the graphql schema as well as providing a graphiql interface to test youre schema with.
+`provider.go` contains a set of function to bootstrap the graphql schema as well as providing a graphiql interface to test your schema with.

 For a more in depth overview of how to use `Granate`, check out the simple example under the `example` folder.